Manage daily and long-term operations within theÂ lab

-1) A BA degree in psychology, neuroscience, cognitive science, or related field
+A bachelor's degree in psychology, human development, education or a related field

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
 For additional information please see the University's Notice of Nondiscrimination.